 Institutional Financing Plans: 0

-What percentage of graduates become practitioners in the field of Chinese medicine?*
+What percentage of alumni work in the Chinese medicine profession?*

 How do I find out more about this career and average incomes in this field?